STORY TIME! The WORST Liars I Ever Arrested...(Dumbest Criminals EVER 😂)

 That doesn't make sense.

-Polino stayed a while, Bimini.
+Polino stayed a while in Bimini.

 Uncle, asking him to bring SCB back to the United States because SCB had gotten into a fist fight in Bimini.

-I know, but you never know what happens in the Bahamas like Vegas, baby.
+Oh, but you never know what happens in the Bahamas like Vegas, baby.

-But it wasn't true, though.
+Yeah, but it wasn't true, though.

-So Paulino stated he met with three subjects, including SCB and brought them back to the United States as a favor for Miguel, okay?
+So, Paulino stated he met with three subjects, including SCB, and brought them back to the United States as a favor for Miguel, okay, and was not going to be paid for the travel.

-Paulino denied knowing the subjects were undocumented aliens, or that he was attempting to smuggle undocumented aliens in the United States.
+Paulino denied knowing the subjects were undocumented aliens or that he was attempting to smuggle undocumented aliens in the United States.

 Let me sum that.